The King: Eternal Monarch Filming Location

 Gwanghwamun Square, Statue of Admiral Yi & King Sejong

 The most familiar place of the show is the place where Lee Gon meets Jung Tae Eul for the first time in the pilot episode of the series.
 If you’ve been to Seoul, I’m sure you have visited this square.
-It has 2 statues, Admiral Yi (the one in an armour standing up) – a naval commander known for his victories against the Japanese navy during the Japanese invasions of Korea) and King Sejong the great (the one that looks like a king, sitting down) – the creator of the hangul alphabet system of Korea.
+It has 2 statues, Admiral Yi (the one in armor standing up) – a naval commander known for his victories against the Japanese navy during the Japanese invasions of Korea) and King Sejong the Great (the one that looks like a king, sitting down) – the creator of the hangul alphabet system of Korea.

 Address: 1-68 Sejong-daero, Sejongno, Jongno-gu, Seoul, South Korea

 Gwanghwamun is the main and largest gate of Gyeongbokgung Palace, in Jongno-gu, Seoul, South Korea.
 The place is situated in the center of Seoul and the easiest way to get there is by subway.

 City Hall Station (Seoul Subway Line 1 & 2), Exit 3

 Gyeongbokgung Station (Seoul Subway Line 3), Exit 6 & 7

 Gwanghwamun Station (Seoul Subway Line 5), Exit 1, 2 & 8

 You can check our Korea Travel Guide: 6 Days in Seoul and Busan Itinerary.

 If you have questions let me know in the comment section below.